Kellianne Alexander

 Courtney is a graduate student in the Biological and Biomedical Sciences program at Harvard Medical School and joined our lab in the summer of 2020.
 Courtney’s project involves the targeted investigation and functional characterization of genes implicated in neuropsychiatric disease using iPSC models.

-Renee is a Senior Administrative Assistant who’s been helping the Young-Pearse lab since 2019.
-She is our point-person for grant submission, scheduling, onboarding of new lab members and other administrative lab business.
+Brody is an Administrative Assistant who joined the Young-Pearse lab in 2024.
+He is our point-person for scheduling, onboarding of new lab members, and other administrative lab business.
+Outside of the lab, he enjoys playing guitar and reading.

 Ellie Grogan